Careers360 Logo

 Golgi apparatus: Definition, Types, Examples, Diagram, Function

-The Golgi apparatus is an important eukaryotic organelle that contains a series of flattened membrane-bound sacs that are responsible for the activities of processing, sorting, and packing proteins and lipids before they are sent to other parts of the cell or to the outside environment.
+The Golgi apparatus is defined as an important eukaryotic organelle that contains a series of flattened membrane-bound sacs that are responsible for the activities of processing, sorting, and packing proteins and lipids before they are sent to other parts of the cell or to the outside environment.
+Golgi apparatus is a topic of the chapter Cell: The Unit of Life in Biology.

 Definition of Golgi Apparatus